How EOS Supports Hispanic and Latine Students

 • Another major takeaway from EOS survey data she shared was that Hispanic/Latine students were less likely than their peers to identify a trusted adult in their school.

-• In our work at EOS, we have found this to often be a root cause element to the types of challenges identified above.
-Our work surveying tens of thousands of students has shown adult encouragement and belonging to be one of the biggest barriers to access and success in advanced courses.
+• In our work at EOS, we have found this to be a root cause element to the types of challenges identified above.
+Our surveys show adult encouragement and belonging to be two of the biggest barriers to access and success in advanced courses.

 • When students aren’t encouraged or expected to challenge themselves, and don’t feel welcome in rigorous classroom environments, they likely won’t enroll.